 All Early Intervention services shall be provided in accordance with: Part B of IDEA, P.L.
 108-446, 118 Stat.
 2647 §§1411 - 1419 (ii) and the Pennsylvania State Regulations (22 PA Code Chapter 14).
-Conditions of state funding will be specified in the PDE Master Standards and Grant Agreement.
-Under no circumstances may state or federal Early Intervention funds be used to pay for services for children who are eligible to attend kindergarten but have remained in Early Intervention.
+Conditions of state funding will be specified in the PDE Master Standard Terms and Conditions and Grant Agreement. <a href="Under no circumstances may state or federal Early Intervention funds be used to pay for services for children who are eligible to attend kindergarten but have remained in Early Intervention.